Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

 Therefore, finally:

-Under these assumptions, $\Psi_{BATE}$ is equivalent to the difference in expected outcome under two modified treatment policies that affect the underlying distribution of treatment in the population.
+Under these assumptions, $\Psi_{BATE}$ is equivalent to the difference in expected outcome under two modified treatment policies that affect the underlying distribution of exposure in the population.
 Specifically, we can consider setting $T=1$ equivalent to enacting a policy that restricts $A \in \mathcal{A}$ while preserving relative self-selection, and setting $T=0$ equivalent to enacting a policy that restricts $A \in \Acomp$ while preserving relative self-selection.
-This interpretation is completely transparent and there is actually no ambiguity in terms ``different versions of treatment''.
-Given the (standard) identifying assumptions, this parameter is a perfectly reasonable causal contrast to use when estimating the effects of policies\textit{ under which subjects would have treatment probabilities in the thresholded region proportional to what they would have been without the thresholding}.
-In the discussion we give examples of policies where this assumption is sensible and when it is not.
+This interpretation is completely transparent and explicitly defines an intervention, negating concerns about ``different versions of treatment.''
+Given the (standard) causal identification assumptions, this parameter is a perfectly reasonable causal contrast to use when estimating the effects of policies\textit{ under which persons would have exposure probabilities in the thresholded region proportional to what they would have been without the thresholding}.
+In Section \ref{Discussion}, we give examples of policies where this assumption is sensible and when it is not.